List of Clueless characters: Coach Stoeger/Millie Diemer

 She is the school's athletics/physical education coach.
-Her task is to bring the Beverly Hills brats into line on the sports field.
+Her task is to bring the Beverly Hills students into line on the sports field.

 In the film, the character's name is Ms. Stoeger.
 There is a separate (and unseen) teacher referred to as "Diemer," and in the TV series, the coach's character had become Ms. Diemer.
 No reference to the change of name was made on air.